pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 #### Testing when using custom persistence strategies

 When creating your own custom persistence strategies you must careful to do so in a style that is amenable to testing.
-For example, the ``PersistenceKey/appStorage(_:)-9zd2f`` persistence strategy that comes with the library injects a ``Dependencies/DependencyValues/defaultAppStorage`` dependency so that one can inject a custom `UserDefaults` in order to execute in a controlled environment.
+For example, the ``PersistenceReaderKey/appStorage(_:)-4l5b`` persistence strategy that comes with the library injects a ``Dependencies/DependencyValues/defaultAppStorage`` dependency so that one can inject a custom `UserDefaults` in order to execute in a controlled environment.
 By default ``Dependencies/DependencyValues/defaultAppStorage`` uses a non-persisting user defaults, but you can also customize it to use any kind of defaults.

-Similarly the ``PersistenceKey/fileStorage(_:)`` persistence strategy uses an internal dependency for changing how files are written to the disk and loaded from disk.
-In tests the dependency will forego any interaction with the file system and instead write data to a `[URL: Data]` dictionary, and load data from that dictionary.
+Similarly the ``PersistenceReaderKey/fileStorage(_:)`` persistence strategy uses an internal dependency for changing how files are written to the disk and loaded from disk.
+In tests the dependency will forgo any interaction with the file system and instead write data to a `[URL: Data]` dictionary, and load data from that dictionary.
 That emulates how the file system works, but without persisting any data to the global file system, which can bleed over into other tests.

 ## Read-only shared state